-Kapwa Ko, Mahal Ko Foundation, Inc. is a non-governmental, non-profit organization working for the well-being of indigent people in our country, especially children afflicted with cancer.
-Through education and health care, Kapwa ko, Mahal Ko helps in raising the quality of life and instill in the minds of the destitute the nobility of human life.
+Kapwa Ko, Mahal Ko Foundation, Inc. is a non-governmental, non-profit organization working for the well-being of indigent people in our country, including children afflicted with cancer.
+Through education and health care, Kapwa ko, Mahal Ko helps in raising the quality of life and instills in the minds of the destitute the nobility of human life.

-Established in 1975 to care for the indigent patients, Kapwa Ko, Mahal Ko has grown to embrace advocacy for the poor and its mission to help children afflicted with various kinds of dreadful diseases.
+Established in 1975 to care for the indigent patients, Kapwa Ko, Mahal Ko has grown to embrace advocacy for the poor.
+Through compassionate and knowledgeable staff, medical assistance and patient management is provided.

 These core values are the quintessence and guiding principles that determine Kapwa Ko, Mahal Ko’s actions.
 The core values are our aim, a challenge that we seek to live and work to:

 We are committed to the poor.

 We are called to serve the neediest people of the earth; to relieve their suffering and to promote the transformation of their well-being.
 We seek to understand the situation of the poor and work alongside them.